iantdwalker/SpotNewMusic/README.md

-An Angular SPA that will help to discover new music artists and genres using the public Spotify web API.
-Still in active development as of October 2021.
+An Angular SPA started in 2019 that will help to discover new music artists and genres using the public Spotify web API.
+Still in active development.

 # SpotNewMusic